SignalK/SensESP/docs/pages/internals/index.md

 ## Configuration API

-The web user interface of the SensESP system is implemented using a RESTful configuration API that can be used independently of the web UI.
+The web user interface of SensESP is implemented using a RESTful configuration API that can be used independently of the web UI.
 It would, for example, be possible to create a Signal K plugin for configuring all connected sensors over their configuration interfaces.

 Regular SensESP devices listen to HTTP port 80.
 The following calls are supported: